Preschool (and toddler) learning puzzles were one of my “go to” toys when I was practicing as a Speech-Language Pathologist.

 ♦ Sentence Patterns – these puzzles are great to work on sentence patterns for children who need some extra help.

-For example, each time a child takes a turn taking a puzzle piece out of the bag he can say “I pick one (piece)”.
+For example, each time a child takes a turn taking a puzzle piece out of the bag they can say “I pick one (piece)”.

 ♦ Prepositions – If you are playing the hide and seek activity, children can work on their understanding of prepositions such as “in, on, under, behind, beside, etc” as these will be used in the directions.